g-etorri/articles/jncie-self-study/mpls-configuration/12-rsvp-protection.md

 # RSVP Protection Configuration

-Hello guys, today we'll configure protection in our RSVP LSPs!!!
+Hello guys!
+Today we're diving deep into configuring protection for our RSVP LSPs.

 You already know the topology:
 <img width="1026" height="793" alt="image" src="https://github.com/user-attachments/assets/e0e9790b-3451-461a-8ef7-fa01e680a242" />

-This time, I'll list all the tasks that we have to accomplish, like the JNCIE-SP study book.
+Following the JNCIE-SP study style, I’ve listed our core tasks for today:
-* Configure a backup path in all LSP except in R8-R3-B, R3-R8-B, R7-R4-B and R4-R7-B.
+* Configure a backup path for all LSPs except: R8-R3-B, R3-R8-B, R7-R4-B, and R4-R7-B.
-* Make sure that LSPs R1-R6-A, R6-R1-A, R2-R5-A and R5-R2-A have a backup path established in advance, before the primary fails.
+* Ensure LSPs R1-R6-A, R6-R1-A, R2-R5-A, and R5-R2-A have a backup path established in advance (before the primary fails).
-* Configure all LSPs to not double the bandwidth with the secondary path.
+* Prevent LSPs from doubling bandwidth reservations when a secondary path is present.
-* Configure the LSPs R2-R7-A, R7-R2-A, R3-R6-A and R6-R3-A to not come back to the primary path if fails.
+* Configure LSPs R2-R7-A, R7-R2-A, R3-R6-A, and R6-R3-A to not revert to the primary path after a failure.
-* Configure the LSPs R1-R6-A, R6-R1-A, R2-R5-A and R5-R2-A to use fast-reroute, without use bandwidth or admin-group of the primary path.
-The devour path do not must have more than 5 hops.
+* Set up Fast Reroute (FRR) for LSPs R1-R6-A, R6-R1-A, R2-R5-A, and R5-R2-A without inheriting bandwidth or admin-groups.
+The detour path must not exceed 5 hops.
-* Configure the LSPs R1-R8-A, R8-R1-A, R2-R7-A, R7-R2-A, R3-R6-A, R6-R3-A, R4-R5-A and R5-R4-A to use link-protection mechanism.
+* Apply Link Protection to LSPs: R1-R8-A, R8-R1-A, R2-R7-A, R7-R2-A, R3-R6-A, R6-R3-A, R4-R5-A, and R5-R4-A.
-* Configure the LSPs R8-R3-A, R3-R8-A, R7-R4-A and R4-R7-A to use the node-link-protection mechanism.
+* Apply Node-Link Protection to LSPs: R8-R3-A, R3-R8-A, R7-R4-A, and R4-R7-A.

-So, let's configure a secondary path in all LSPs that we have to do.
-Here the configuration in R1 and we need to replicate this to the other routers.
+So, let's configure a secondary path for all the required LSPs.
+Here is the configuration on R1, which we need to replicate to the other routers:
 ```
 set protocols mpls path primary
 set protocols mpls path secondary